By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 President’s day did not start out as president’s day.
 Since this is a day ostensibly to celebrate presidents of the United States you would think all the 50 states would celebrate the same people on this day.
 No such luck.

 Originally this all started with an observance of Washington’s Birthday.
 George Washington being the founder of this country certainly seems entitled to a holiday.
 Last year my blog was read in 180 different countries.
 There are certainly other countries in existence from which no one read my blog, but we will pretend that those countries do not matter for the purpose of celebrating a president’s day for the time being.

-As each president has come and gone there has been some support, at times large and at times miniscule, for a day devoted to that president.
-Had we succumbed to this possibility there would be at this point some 20% of the possible work days devoted to holidays for presidents.
-These holidays, 20% of all work days holidays, devoted to presidents does not include all the other people and events we mark with holidays.
+As each president has come and gone there has been some support, at times large and at times minuscule, for a day devoted to that president.
+Had we succumbed to this possibility there would be at this point some 20% of the possible work days devoted to holidays for presidents?
+These holidays, 20% of all work day holidays, devoted to presidents does not include all the other people and events we mark with holidays.